ajlopez/SimpleQueue/README.md

 ## Versions

 - 0.0.1: Published.
 - 0.0.2: Under development, in master.
+More factory methods exposed, instead of direct 'classes'.
+It use a new version of SimpleRemote.

 ## Contribution